physics-uwstout/lab-notebooks-photon-entanglement-research/Photon Entanglement/Larson_Ulrik/Larson, Ulrik - Apr. 4, 2024.md

 # I'm informed that serial has no such item "Serial" -- possibly because I'm not plugged into the FPGA.
 ```
 Well, this is a problem.
 I don't have anything written about how to solve this.
+How in the heck did Seth get this working?